-- In 2014, John Carroll launched the Mike Cleary Program in Sports Studies, a new academic major to help students gain and develop the knowledge and abilities to succeed in leadership roles in sports administration, coaching, and other careers.
+- The Mike Cleary Program in Sports Studies — a new academic major — helps students gain and develop the knowledge and abilities to succeed in leadership roles in sports administration, coaching, and other careers.

-- The Computer Science with Healthcare Information Technology major began in 2014.
-Students in the program learn what it takes to function as a fully capable software developer in any professional environment, but also specifically tailor their skills to the rapidly expanding healthcare IT field.
-The capstone experience for the major includes interning with health-care IT professionals.
-Students can build valuable connections through internships at the Cleveland Clinic and other prestigious health-care organizations.
+- In the Computer Science with Healthcare Information Technology major, students learn what it takes to function as a fully capable software developer in any professional environment, but also specifically tailor their skills to the rapidly expanding healthcare IT field.
+The capstone experience for the major includes interning with healthcare IT professionals.
+Students can build valuable connections through internships at the Cleveland Clinic and other prestigious healthcare organizations.